MicrosoftDocs/intelligent-asset-manager/Intelligent-asset/Overview/IAM.md

 ---
 title: Overview Intelligent Asset Manager (IAM)
-description: Overview of the strategy and value proposition of the Intelligent Asset Manager platform from the Software Asset Management organization at Microsoft.
-Its main components IAM Cloud and Universal Inventory and the high level IAM Data Flow are also briefly described.
+description: Strategy, value and main components of the Intelligent Asset Manager platform from the Software Asset Management organization at Microsoft.
 ---
 # Overview: Intelligent Asset Manager